-Many SkateMD parents tell us that they want their children to keep up their skateboarding in between clinics but that they do not know what kind of skateboard to buy or where to buy one.
+Many SkateMD parents tell us that they want their children to keep up their skateboarding in between clinics but that they aren't sure what kind of skateboard to buy or where to buy one.
 Here are some helpful tips for buying a skateboard!

 Do not buy cheap skateboards at Wal-Mart, Target, or sporting goods stores.
 Although they are cheaper and you may think they will be better for "beginners," buying a cheap skateboard, which is more of a "toy," can actually make your child's experience worse and may have negative effects.
 Since the cheaper designs and products often do not roll or turn well, your child will not have the same experience as they have had on the boards provided at the SkateMD clinics.

-Also, small boards such as the trendy "Penny Boards" are not recommended for children learning to skateboard.
+Also, small boards such as the trendy "Penny Boards" are not recommended for children learning to skateboard because they are too small for stability.
 And, longboards are fun too but they are more for downhill racing and cruising.

 The best thing to do is to go to your local skateboard shop for good service and to seek help from knowledgeable skateboarders.
-Local to the Sacramento region, you can try Subversions (Sacramento), Hangtown (Placerville), or Goodtimes (Grass Valley).
+Local to the Sacramento region, you can try Boulevard or Lines skate shops (Sacramento), Hangtown (Placerville), or Goodtimes (Grass Valley).
 These are core shops in the area and they are friends to SkateMD!
 Shopping online is not such a hot idea if you do not know exactly what you are looking for in your first skateboard purchase.

 You will need to decide if you want to piece together a skateboard for your child (purchase separate parts including the deck, trucks, wheels, grip tape, and bearings) or buy a "complete" (an already assembled skateboard).
 For a beginner, you may be okay to buy a "complete" rather than being specific about parts.
 You can expect to pay $90-$150 for a good skateboard.